Bitcoin

 The Bitcoin network (Bitcoin with capital letter ‘B’ refers to the network) is decentralized, meaning it runs across thousands of nodes, each storing a copy of the blockchain and helping to validate and share transactions.
 This decentralization prevents a single point of failure, making the network robust and secure against attacks.
 Transactions are verified by participants called miners through a process called mining.

 Mining is the method by which new bitcoins are created and transactions are added to the blockchain.
 Miners use powerful computers to solve complex mathematical problems that validate transactions and secure the network.
-The first miner to solve the problem adds the new block to the blockchain and is rewarded with newly created bitcoins (bitcoin with small letter ‘b’ refers to the asset that powers the Bitcoin network) and transaction fees, a process known as proof of work (PoW).
+The first miner to solve the problem adds the new block to the blockchain and is rewarded with newly created bitcoins (bitcoin with small letter ‘b’ refers to the asset that powers the Bitcoin network) and transaction fees, a process known as Proof of Work (PoW).

 Bitcoin transactions involve transferring value from one Bitcoin address to another.
 Each transaction is broadcast to the network and grouped into blocks by miners.
 A transaction typically includes the sender's address, the recipient's address, the amount of Bitcoin being transferred, and a digital signature to verify the sender's ownership of the funds.
 Once confirmed by the network, the transaction becomes part of the blockchain and is irreversible.